 This essential oil has been used for hundreds of years to treat stress and anxiety.
 Ylang ylang can help seniors manage the symptoms of dementia, and it can also benefit their caregivers.
 Reducing your caregiver stress can help you prevent burnout and provide better care for your elderly loved one.
 Many caregivers put a few drops of this oil in the bath to promote relaxation.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, an in-home care provider Westport, CT, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, the leading provider of home care Westport families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.

 One of the most overlooked symptoms of dementia is gastrointestinal discomfort.
 Almost all major bodily functions tend to slow down in the later stages of dementia, which can lead to issues such as constipation and diarrhea.
 Ginger is the perfect treatment option for seniors with digestion issues.
 Chewing on whole or candied ginger is another popular remedy for this type of discomfort.